cloudfoundry/uaa/RateLimitingExampleConfigs/RateLimiterConfig.md

 Rate Limiting is enabled in two ways:
 1. by an environment variable "RateLimiterConfigUrl" (which acts as a source of dynamic configuration updates), that must start with either "http://" or "https://" (from an enablement perspective the rest of the URL does NOT matter).
-2. by a local file "RateLimiterConfig.yml", that must exist in the root of the applications "resource" directory.
+2. by a local file "RateLimiterConfig.yml", that exists in any of the following four 'directories', in checked in the following order:
+   1. Environment variable "CLOUDFOUNDRY_CONFIG_PATH" (Bosh based CFs),
+   2. Environment variable "UAA_CONFIG_PATH" (K8s based CFs),
+   3. Environment variable "RateLimiterConfigDir",
+   4. the root of the applications "resource" directory.

 You can see (and use) a URL example with:
 > export&nbsp;RateLimiterConfigUrl=https://raw.githubusercontent.com/litesoft/RateLimiterExampleConfig/main/RateLimiters.yaml